AWS

-This section describes the required steps to deploy and use Genymotion Device Images on AWS.
-Basic knowledge of how AWS works and AWS main concepts are required.
-Depending on your settings, expected deployment time should take 5 to 10 minutes.
+This section describes the required steps to deploy and use Genymotion device images on AWS.
+Basic knowledge of how AWS works and AWS main concepts is required.
+Depending on your settings, deployment time should take 5 to 10 minutes.

 Genymotion Device Image is available for all regions, except China.